charliee-19/digital-funfair/README.md

-# Digital Playground
+# Digital Funfair

-Welcome to **Digital Playground**, a collection of fun, interactive web experiments and mini-projects created by Charlie.
+Welcome to **Digital Funfair**, a collection of fun, interactive web experiments and mini-projects created by Charlie.
 Explore, play, and see what little surprises await you!

 ## Live Site

-Check it out here: [Digital Playground](https://<charliee-19>.github.io/<digital-playground>/)
+Check it out here: [Digital Playground](https://<charliee-19>.github.io/<digital-Funfair>/)

 ## Projects